-We do not question that "the power of the Highest," bestowed upon our Redeemer without measure, would have enabled him to do many things entirely supernatural, and hence entirely without self-exhaustion: nor do we question that our Lord used this superhuman power-for instance in the turning of the water into wine, and in the miraculous feeding of the multitudes.
-But, from the record of the Scriptures, we understand that the healing of the sick, as performed by our Lord, was not by the superhuman power at his command, but that on the contrary, in healing the sick he expended upon them a part of his own vitality: and consequently, the greater the number healed, the greater was our Lord's loss of vitality, strength.
-In proof that this was so, call to mind the record of the poor woman who "for twelve years had an issue of blood, and had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather worse," etc. Remember how with faith she pressed close to the Lord, and touched the hem of his garment, saying within herself, "If I may touch but his clothes I shall be whole."
+We do not question that "the power of the Highest," bestowed upon our Redeemer without measure, would have enabled him to do many things wholly supernatural, and hence wholly without self-exhaustion: nor do we question that Jesus used this superhuman power, e.g., in the turning of the water into wine, and in the miraculous feeding of the multitudes.
+But, from the record of the Bible, we understand that the healing of the sick, as done by Jesus, was not by the super-human power at his command, but that on the contrary, in healing the sick he expended upon them a part of his own vitality: hence the greater the number healed, the greater was our Lord's loss of vitality, strength.
+In proof that this was so, call to mind the record of the woman who "for twelve years had an issue of blood, and had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather worse," etc. Remember how in faith she pressed close to Jesus, and touched the hem of his garment, saying within herself, "If I may touch but his clothes I shall be whole."
 The record is that "straightway the fountain of her blood was dried up, and she felt in her body that she was healed of that plague.
 And Jesus, immediately knowing within himself that virtue [vitality] had gone out of him, turned him about in the press, and said, Who touched my clothes?
-And the disciples said unto him, Thou seest the multitude thronging thee and sayest thou, Who touched me?
-And he looked round about to see her that had done this thing, and he said unto her, Daughter thy faith hath made thee whole; go in peace, and be whole of thy plague."
-Mark 5: 25-34
+The disciples said unto him, Thou seest the multitude thronging thee, and sayest thou, Who touched me?
+And he looked round about to see her that had done this thing, and he said unto her, Daughter thy faith hath made thee whole; go in peace, and be whole of thy plague."-Mark 5:25-34.

-Notice also Luke's account (6: 19) which declares, "And the whole multitude sought to touch him: for there went virtue [vitality] out of him, and healed them all."
+Note also Luke 6:19 which declares, "And the whole multitude sought to touch him: for there went virtue [vitality] out of him, and healed them all."
 This, then, was the sense in which our dear Redeemer took the infirmities of humanity, bearing our sicknesses.
-And the result of thus day by day giving his own vitality for the healing of others, could be no other than debilitating in its effect upon his own strength, his own vitality.
-And we are to remember that this work of healing, lavishly expending his vitality, was in connection with his preaching and travels, our Lord's almost continuous work during the three and a half years of his ministry.
+The result of so giving day by day his own vitality for the healing of others, could be no other than debilitating in its effect upon his own strength, his own vitality.
+We are to remember that this work of healing, lavishly expending his vitality, was in connection with his preaching and travels, Jesus' almost continuous work during the three and a half years of his ministry.